 - 1. Verify that both mV and t/c cables between the sensor and the controller are clean and connected firmly to the Gold Probe and controller terminals.
 Verify polarity. - 2.
 Verify that the reference air supply is connected to the reference air fitting.
 This will be the fitting closest to you when you face the probe.
-It has been found that on occasion the reference air has been connected in error to the burn off fitting, causing low readings. - 3.
+It has been found that on occasion the reference air has been connected in error to the burnoff fitting, causing low readings. - 3.
 Check that the reference air is flowing.
 Disconnect the air supply at the probe and submerge it in a cup of water.
 Bubbles verify the flow. - 4.
-Verify that no air is flowing into the burn off fitting by submerging the burn off tubing in a cup of water.
-(Flow can occur if the burn off air pump is subject to external vibration; if combustion air is used, you may have a leaking solenoid.) - 5.
+Verify that no air is flowing into the burnoff fitting by submerging the burnoff tubing in a cup of water.
+(Flow can occur if the burnoff air pump is subject to external vibration.) - 5.
 Leak test this test can detect a cracked or broken substrate in your Gold Probe.
-Verify that reference air is flowing at 0.5 to 2.0 scfh.
-Turn off flow or remove the reference air tube for one minute and read the Gold Probe output millivolts.
-If the millivolts drop and do not recover, the substrate is likely cracked.
-If the millivolts drop and then raise, the tube is not broken.
-Turn the reference air back on or reconnect the tube and note the change in mV.
+Verify that reference air is flowing at 0.5 to 2.0 cfh.
+Turn off the reference air for one minute and read the Gold Probe output millivolts.
+Turn the reference air back on and note the change in mV.
 It should not display more than a 5 mV increase. - 6.
 Is the controller COF set to the proper value?
 This factor is referred to by other descriptions such as Process Factor, Furnace Factor, CO Factor, Circulation Factor, Calibration Factor, etc. The factor may require adjustment to eliminate any offset or discrepancy between the indicated carbon potential and the actual achieved result in the work pieces or shim stock.